 - 1. Take a snapshot.
-This makes a copy of the machine's current state, to which you can go back at any given time later. - If your VM is running:

-Select Take Snapshot from the Machine menu in the VM window.

-The VM is paused while the snapshot is being created.
-After snapshot creation, the VM continues to run as normal.

-• If your VM is in either the Saved or the Powered Off state, as displayed next to the VM name in the machine list:

-Display the Snapshots window and do one of the following:

-- Click Take in the Snapshots window toolbar. - Right-click on the Current State item in the list and select Take.
+This makes a copy of the machine's current state, to which you can go back at any given time later. - If your VM is running, select Take Snapshot from the Machine pull-down menu of the VM window. - If your VM is in either the Saved or the Powered Off state, as displayed next to the VM name in the Oracle VM VirtualBox main window, click the List icon next to the machine name and select Snapshots.
+The snapshots window is shown.
+Do one of the following: - Click the Take icon. - Right-click on the Current State item in the list and select Take.

-A dialog is displayed, prompting you for a snapshot name.
-This name is purely for reference purposes, to help you remember the state of the snapshot.
+In either case, a window is displayed prompting you for a snapshot name.
+This name is purely for reference purposes to help you remember the state of the snapshot.
 For example, a useful name would be "Fresh installation from scratch, no Guest Additions", or "Service Pack 3 just installed".
-You can also add a longer text description in the Snapshot Description field.
+You can also add a longer text in the Description field.